Johnson praises Ukrainians for ‘fighting heroically’ as Truss targets oligarchs

 The move came on the day the expected Russian assault on the the Ukrainian capital Kyiv failed to materialise.

-However, early on Sunday officials in Kyiv said Russian forces had blown up a gas pipeline in Kharkiv, the country’s second-largest city.
+However, on Sunday morning a Ukrainian official said Russian forces were fighting in the streets of Kharkiv, the country’s second-largest city, hours after Russia blew up a nearby gas pipeline.

 The State Service of Special Communication and Information Protection warned that the explosion, which it said looked like a mushroom cloud, could cause an “environmental catastrophe” and advised residents to cover their windows with damp cloth or gauze and to drink plenty of fluids.